What Do You Do?

 .
 Another version of the tale is in the book, "Should I Go to Grad School."

-If you are looking for similar radio training, Amy highly recommends the Transom Story Workshops
+If you are looking for similar radio training, I highly recommend the Transom Story Workshops

 which are run by my former instructor, Rob Rosenthal — the best radio teacher around.